ashokponkumar/cloud-monitoring/retrieve-metrics/retrieve_data_api.md

 	* *Space* represents the GUID of the space.

-	* *Start_Time* defines the relative or absolute time period that sets the start of the request.
-Defaults to 24h ago: `-24h`. *End_Time* defines the elative or absolute time period to set the end of the request.
-Defaults to current time now: `now`.
+	* *Start_Time* defines the start of the request.
+This information is used to calculate the relative or absolute time period. *End_Time* defines the end of the request.
+This information is used to calculate the relative or absolute time period.
 For more information, see [Setting a period of time](/docs/services/cloud-monitoring/retrieve-metrics/retrieve_data_api.html#time).

 	* *Path*  identifies one or several metrics.
 You can optionally apply functions to each metric.
 Paths also support wildcards, which allows you to identify more than one metric in a single path.
 For more information, see [Defining the metrics](/docs/services/cloud-monitoring/retrieve-metrics/retrieve_data_api.html#metrics).